ConSol/sakuli/docs/installation-ubuntu.md

 * is up to date
 * has already a user account "sakuli" with sudo rights

+We recommend to run Sakuli clients on virtual machines, as they are easy to manage.

 ## Preparations
 Before you start with the implementation of Sakuli tests, the following settings have to be done on the operating system.
-This will help to improve the check quality.
 ### Disable desktop background
 Set the desktop background to a homogenous color.